Quesovamos2662/WRO2026_FE_Go-Cheese/README.md

 ## 2. Power & Sensor Architecture

 For our controller and power supply, we used a standard LEGO Mindstorms EV3 Brick.
 We chose this brick because it works as both the brain and the battery of our robot, meaning all of our sensors and motors draw power directly from it without needing any external power source or voltage regulators.

 The brick has 16 MB of flash memory, 64 MB of RAM, and outputs between 0V and 9V depending on the component connected.
 Its rechargeable battery has a maximum capacity of 2000 mAh.
 To decompose our power usage, our three ultrasonic sensors consume approximately 3.3V each at low current, and our two motors consume the most power during movement and recovery maneuvers.
 Running all five components simultaneously stays well within the brick's output capacity.
 However, during early testing sessions we experienced several unexpected shutdowns mid-run, not due to hardware failure, but because we neglected to fully charge the battery before testing.
 This taught us to treat battery management as part of our testing routine, and we made it a standard practice to verify battery level on the EV3 display before every run.
 After adopting this habit, we did not experience any further power interruptions during testing.

 ### Wiring diagram

 The diagram below shows how all sensors and motors connect to the EV3 brick.
-Ultrasonic sensors plug into sensor ports 1, 2, and 3, while the medium and large motors connect to motor ports A and B respectively.
+Ultrasonic sensors plug into sensor ports 1, 2, and 3, while the medium and large motors connect to motor ports A and respectively.
 All connections use standard LEGO Mindstorms cables with no external wiring.
 ![Wiring diagram](schemes/wiring_diagram_QV.jpeg)

 ### Sensor selection & placement

 For our sensor setup, we decided to use three ultrasonic sensors: one on the left side, one on the right side, and one at the front of the robot.
 Since we do not have a camera, these sensors are responsible for all of our robot's awareness.

 We chose ultrasonic sensors over other options like infrared sensors because they are more reliable at measuring distance accurately and are less affected by lighting conditions or surface color.
 They are also more straightforward to calibrate, since their output is a direct distance reading in centimeters rather than a relative proximity value.

 The left and right sensors are mounted at mid-chassis height on each side.
 This placement allows them to detect the track walls consistently as the robot moves forward.
 The front sensor is mounted at the front of the chassis and faces forward.
 It is responsible for detecting upcoming walls and triggering corner navigation.